chadwhitacre/openpath/_posts/2024-05-15-widespread-use-of-a-fair-source-product.md

 produced](https://blog.sentry.io/nows-the-time-for-delayed-open-source/#sentrys-history-with-delayed-open-source)
 by Sentry-the-company.

-{% include img.html src="Percentage_of_Commits_by_Era_and_Relation.webp" caption="Sentry has always been produced by Sentry" url="https://blog.sentry.io/nows-the-time-for-delayed-open-source/#sentrys-history-with-delayed-open-source" %}
+{% include img.html src="Percentage_of_Commits_by_Era_and_Relation.webp" caption="Sentry has always been produced by Sentry." url="https://blog.sentry.io/nows-the-time-for-delayed-open-source/#sentrys-history-with-delayed-open-source" %}

 In addition to SaaS, we offer [self-hosted Sentry](https://github.com/getsentry/self-hosted), a Docker Compose packaging